Ankle & Foot Specialist of N.J.

 It’s common for people to inherit flat feet or develop them over time.
 If you’re one of them, you may be surprised to hear that flat foot is treatable and you’re not just stuck with everyday pain and discomfort.
 The team of podiatrists at Ankle & Foot Specialist of N.J. offers both nonsurgical and surgical treatment to help you manage the effects of flat feet.
-For your convenience, there are five New Jersey offices, in Warren, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
+For your convenience, there are five New Jersey offices, in Middlesex, Woodbridge, South Plainfield, Hillsborough, and East Brunswick.
 To learn more, schedule an appointment with Pragnesh Patel, DPM, or Jyotsna Thapar, DPM, online, or over the phone today.

 Your feet are supposed to have an upward curve in the middle of your foot called an arch.
 If you have flat feet, you’re missing a normal foot arch, and you either no arch or a very low arch.
 That means your entire foot, or most of it, makes contact with the ground when you stand.

 The condition usually affects both feet, but it’s possible to have only one flat foot.
 It’s possible for your arches to never develop during your childhood as they’re supposed to.
 You may also develop normal arches, which then collapse when you’re an adult, a condition known as “fallen arches.”

 Flat feet can be either rigid or flexible.
 If they’re rigid, your arches are never visible.
 If they’re flexible, you have an arch when there’s no pressure on your feet, but not when you’re standing.

 You only need to seek treatment for flat feet if the condition is causing you pain or discomfort.
 It’s possible to have a flat foot and experience no problems.